 The Royal Society has been publishing scientific articles for over 350 years.
 All of our published material is available to read within our journal websites.

 During 2015 we celebrated the 350th anniversary of Philosophical Transactions, the world's first science journal.
 Information about the activities and resources associated with this celebration can be found below.
 Philosophical Transactions pioneered the concepts of scientific priority and peer review which, together with archiving and dissemination, provide the model for almost 30,000 scientific journals today.
-Read more about the history of this journal.
+Read more about the history of the journal.

 Since this landmark occasion, we have re-digitised original copies of all our journals from 1665 to 1996 to create The Royal Society Journals Archive.